open-telemetry/opentelemetry-dotnet/test/OpenTelemetry.Tests.Stress/README.md

 Some useful notes:

-* You can specify the concurrency using `Stress(concurrency: <concurrency number>)`, the default value is the number of CPU cores.
+* You can specify the concurrency using `Stress(concurrency: {concurrency number})`, the default value is the number of CPU cores.
 Keep in mind that concurrency level does not equal to the number of threads.
-* You can specify the PrometheusExporter port using `Stress(prometheusPort:
-  <port number>)`, the default value is `0`, which will turn off the
+* You can specify a local PrometheusExporter listening port using `Stress(prometheusPort: {port number})`, the default value is `0`, which will turn off the PrometheusExporter.
-  PrometheusExporter.
 * You want to put `[MethodImpl(MethodImplOptions.AggressiveInlining)]` on `Run()`, this helps to reduce extra flushes on the CPU instruction cache.
 * You might want to run the stress test under `Release` mode rather than `Debug`